-Which is what contributes to making our range of particulate monitors, such an important development.
-These include the Air XD, the XD One – our new wearable dust monitoring technology, and coming soon, our Air XS for real-time silica monitoring.
+Which is what contributes to making our range of dust monitors, such an important development.
+These include the Air XD Dust Monitor, the XD One Personal Dust Monitor – our wearable dust monitoring technology, and our Air XS Silica Monitor for real-time silica dust monitoring.

-Not simply because it protects workers from the physical dangers of dust and particulate inhalation, but because armed with the knowledge that they are working safely, people feel psychologically safer too.
+Not simply because it protects workers from the physical dangers of inhaling lethal respirable dusts, but because armed with the knowledge that they are working safely, people feel psychologically safer too.

 Catherine explains how: “In relation to silica and dust monitoring.
-Because the Air XS is new there’s scope for demonstrating that it works.
+Because the Air XS Silica Monitor is new, there’s scope for demonstrating that it works.
 And people can see that.

-Also, because all the monitors work in real time, it gives people the trust that an intervention will take place should they be in danger.
+Also, because all these dust monitors work in real time, it gives people the trust that an intervention will take place should they be in danger.
 They can trust in the environment being safe.”

 A very good thing for workers on both a physical and emotional level.

-And great news, too, for the mining, tunnelling, quarrying, manufacturing and construction companies invested in fulfilling their side of the psychological contract with advanced particulate detection.
+And great news, too, for the mining, tunnelling, quarrying, manufacturing and construction companies invested in fulfilling their side of the psychological contract with advanced dust monitoring.